From Bluebells to Winter Roses: The Life of Anne Brontë

 And they shall cheer and comfort me."

-The result of these early losses in the family was a tight-knit connection between the four surviving Brontë children: Charlotte, Emily, Anne, and their brother Branwell.
+These early losses forged an unbreakable bond between the four surviving Brontë children: Charlotte, Emily, Anne, and their brother Branwell.

 "O, that lone flower recalled to me